createitpt/Create.CSP.GitHub.Reporting/README.md

 #### Refreshing the reports data sources

 ##### CSP CSV files
-To refresh the report follow these steps on Power BI Desktop:
+To refresh the report, follow these steps on Power BI Desktop:

 1. Open the report file
 2. On the ribbon, "Home" tab, click "Edit Queries" <br/>